Tuplanolla/dez/README.md

 * Jukka Räbinä has been partially funded by
     * the Academy of Finland grants 259925, 260076 and 295897 and
     * the European Research Council advanced grant 320773.

-As is tradition,
-the name of this project is a distasteful play on words, using a taxonomical theme to relate the concepts of

-* differentiable manifolds,
-  the main objects of study in differential geometry, and
-* anamorphisms,
-  the generalizations of common recursion schemes from functional programming.

 Stay tuned for other equally useful facts about this project.